seangjr/gofiber-server-example/README.md

 # 👋 Go-Fiber Boilerplate

 Golang Rest API boilerplate built with GORM, Go-Fiber, and a PostgreSQL database.
-Running in a docker container with Hot Reload.
+Running in a docker container with Hot Reload or using `air`.

 ## Quickstart 🚀